suho/it-university-knowledges/doc/sem6.computer-architecture-and-microprocessing.md

 - **System Bus**, Connects the major components of a computer system, combining the functions of a **data bus** to carry information, an **address bus** to determine where it should be sent, and a **control bus** to determine its operation.

+### Memory

+Functions: Stores programs and data.

+Action: Write and Read

+Components: Internal Memory, External Memory

+#### Internal Memory

+Contains information that CPU can access directly, quickly, but capacity is not large, use ROM and RAM.

+- ROM - Read Only Memory
+  - Programmable ROM (PROM)
+  - Erasable PROM (EPROM)
+  - Electrically EPROM (EEPROM)
+  - Flash Memory

+- RAM - Random Access Memory
+  - Static RAM (SRAM)
+  - Dynamic RAM (DRAM)
+  - ...

+#### External Memory

+Functions: Stores resources of computers, connect with computer system like input/ouput devices, large capacity, slowly access.

+Types: Hard drive, soft drive, CD, DVD, Flash storage, memory card.

+### Input/Output Devices

+Functions: information exchange between computer and the world.

+Action: Write and Read

+Components: Peripheral Devices, IO Modules.

+### System Bus

+Connects the major components of a computer system, combining the functions of a **data bus** to carry information, an **address bus** to determine where it should be sent, and a **control bus** to determine its operation.

 [Image 1]: ../img/ca.computer.png
 [Image 2]: ../img/ca.structure.png